 Prioritizing your 13-week stay as a travel nurse in Seattle

-Whenever I arrive to a new destination, I sometimes feel completely overwhelmed at the amount of things to see and do.
-I think to myself, how in the world do I accomplish all that I want to accomplish without wasting anytime in 13 VERY short weeks?
+Whenever I arrive at a new destination, I sometimes feel completely overwhelmed at the number of things to see and do.
+I think to myself, how in the world do I accomplish all that I want to accomplish without wasting any time in 13 VERY short weeks?
 And that feeling didn’t escape me the first time I signed on to be a travel nurse in Seattle.
 Although I felt much more comfortable and not as overwhelmed by the time contract two rolled around!

 Things to see and do